jsonify/chess-club-react/README.md

 2. In your Supabase dashboard, go to the SQL Editor

-3. Create a new query and paste the complete SQL setup script (available in `supabase/init.sql` in the repository)
+3. Create a new query and paste the complete SQL setup script (available in `supabase/init.sql`)
    - This script will:
      - Create all necessary tables with proper constraints
      - Set up indexes for performance optimization